YosubShin/koa/README.md

 ## Sample SLURM script

-Minimal examples live under `examples/`.
+Minimal templates live under `src/koa_cli/templates/`.
 Start from `basic_job.slurm` and adapt the resources, modules, and commands to your workload (including any `#SBATCH --gres` lines you require).
 The CLI sets `KOA_ML_RESULTS_ROOT` automatically so jobs can collect outputs in the directory that `koa runs sync` mirrors locally once they finish.

 Running `koa init` also drops a project-specific `scripts/basic_job.slurm` and `scripts/setup_env.sh` that you can customise; they mirror the global defaults captured by `koa setup`.
 The default config watches files like `scripts/setup_env.sh`, `requirements.txt`, and `pyproject.toml`, so changing any of them automatically triggers a virtualenv rebuild on the next submission.